loader image

 Definition of wastes from crops #

-Under “Plants and plant by-products” in PSL 4.2, does the restriction “Wastes from crops that have been treated or produced with prohibited substances may be used as composting feedstocks” apply only to wastes from crops or does it apply to all plant materials?
+Under Plant material in Table 4.2, does the restriction “Wastes from crops that have been treated or produced with prohibited substances are permitted as compost feedstocks” apply only to wastes from crops or does it apply to all plant materials?
 What is the definition of “wastes from crops”?
 (388)

 “Wastes from crops” is referring to vegetal matter (plant and plant waste) from any source.